 Fraternal and sororal organizations' deep connection to a university as well as their inherent influence creates opportunity for these organizations to drive the conversation and forward progress of university initiatives and overall civic engagement.
-Directing this potential toward mutually beneficial outcomes for both students and the university underscore the charge of those in leadership of our organizations.
+Directing this potential toward mutually beneficial outcomes for both students and the university underscores the charge of those in leadership of our organizations.

 Purpose, passion, siblinghood defines the unique experience of membership in a fraternity or sorority.
-My sorority was founded in 1908 on the campus of Howard University.
-Founded to create community for women, particularly African American women who were and are systemically marginalized.
-A group of women came together, created a purpose for the organization, established guiding principles, formed a sisterhood.
-That sisterhood has spanned the last 115 years.
 I say this because it is important to know and understand the purpose of the organizations for which you are members.
-Knowing this, believing this will cause you to hold up the values of your organization, and be inclined to support your fellow brothers, sisters, and siblings.
+Knowing this and believing this will cause you to hold up the values of your organization, and be inclined to support your fellow brothers, sisters, and siblings.